glebec/send-seekable/README.md

 const sendSeekable = require('send-seekable');
 ```

 A Connect/Express-style middleware function.
 It simply adds the method `res.sendSeekable`, which you can call as needed.

-Attach the middleware to an app, router, or specific route:
+Attaching `sendSeekable` as app-wide middleware is an easy way to "set and forget."
+Your app and routes work exactly as they did before; you must deliberately call `res.sendSeekable` to actually change a route's behavior.

 ```js
 // works for all routes in this app / sub-routers